tahsin2627/my-yt/README.md

 dependency less, bare HTML5, CSS3 and JS for a basic frontend

 Handles SSE updates, interacting with the API

+## Why?

+- wanted to get back my chronological feed, instead of a "algorithmically curated" one
+- no distractions
+- no clickbait thumbnails (using `mq2` instead of `mqdefault` thumbnail, thanks @drcheap)
+- no comments
+- no related videos, or any algorithmically determined videos pushed in your face
+- no sponsors, thanks to SponsorBlock
+- just videos and a clean UI
+- wanted to dabble with [Server-sent Events](https://github.com/christian-fei/my-yt/blob/main/lib/sse.js)
+- wanted to try integrate the so much hyped AI in a personal project
+- wanted to try out `yt-dlp`
+- wanted to experiment with the HTML5 [`<track>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/track) element and [WebVTT API](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API)
+- feedback was awesome on [HackerNews](https://news.ycombinator.com/item?id=43373242), so here we are
+- I am even paying for YouTube Premium, so it's not a matter of money, but a matter of control over my attention and enhanced offline experience

 ## development